 NHS Wales covers health expenditures, including medicines, through seven Local Health Boards (LHBs) and three local NHS Trusts based on geography.
 The UK Parliament in Westminster sets the NHS Wales funding level annually.

 Despite this, the AWMSG is not intended to be an alternative to NICE, and sponsors are first required to submit information about a product so that AWMSG can decide whether a full submission is necessary.
 In general, AWMSG is unlikely to appraise a product that is on the NICE technology-assessment work programme unless there is likely to be a large delay before publication of the NICE decision (more than 18 months).
 The AWMSG appraisal process takes around six months to publish a decision.
+In contrast to the NICE process, the AWMSG appraisal meeting is held in public.

 In general, AWMSG is intended to complement NICE decisions rather than replace them.
-Many new technologies will not require the sponsor to submit to AWMSG on their behalf, although this may change in future as more high-cost treatments are introduced.
+Many new technologies will not require the sponsor to submit to AWMSG on their behalf, although this may change in the future as more high-cost treatments are introduced.

 Important Points to Keep in Mind